wilfredbayudan/wanderlist-client/README.md

 # Wanderlist App

-Wanderlist is a web-based app that helps travelers and aspiring travelers gain inspiration for destinations to visit by allowing users to create and share lists of locations to see.
+Wanderlist is a web-based app that helps travelers and aspiring travelers gain inspiration on destinations to visit by allowing users to create and share lists of locations.

 # Technologies
 * JavaScript / React
 * Ruby / Sinatra
 * SQLite

 # APIs
 * [MapBox](https://www.mapbox.com/)